 Academic Success is dedicated to making sure students achieve their highest possible learning potential.
 All KPE undergraduate students have access to their services and programs.
 Please visit the Academic Success website for more information.

 KPE in partnership with the Career Exploration and Education at U of T offers a series of online workshops to support KPE undergraduate students' career goals.
-Winter term 2021 workshop opportunities are listed below.
+2021-22 Fall - Winter academic session workshop opportunities are listed below.

 CAREER Education WORKSHOPS

 All online workshops are tailored to the needs of KPE undergraduate students and are facilitated by a Career Educator.
 Online registration will open one week prior to the workshop.
 Registrants will receive an access link for the BlackBoard Collaborate online session prior to the group advising session.

 - CV/Resume Workshop - Tuesday, October 12, 4 - 5 p.m.

 - Explore Your Options: Alternatives to Grad School - Tuesday, November 2, 4 - 5 p.m.

 - Know your skills - Tuesday, November 16, 4 - 5 p.m